 We must admit we were a bit surprised to see this bat rise to the top of the most expensive looking bat.
 But, on further reflection, we see how the classic colors look, well-known brand name and sweet transition design give this hitter top marks.
 It is a work of art as much as a stick of dynamite.

 Consider, as well, this bat retail price at release is $300—a water mark far surpassed by many others that get real close to $500.

 The Runner Up

 We would guess, as well, the well-known brand name associated with Easton and MAKO pushed the limits on what voters thought was more expensive.
-And this bat, unlike the winner Voodoo Insane, does come in different sizes other than BBCOR.
+And this bat, unlike the winner Voodoo Insane, comes in different sizes other than BBCOR.
 Indeed, the Easton MAKO Beast is likely the most popular bat on the market today.

 The 2017 Voodoo One is the least expensive bat to make the top 6.
-At a price piont of less than $200, only the Marucci CAT 7 comes even close.
+At a price point of less than $200, only the Marucci CAT 7 comes even close.
 Others, like the MAKO Beast are well over $400.
 Chalk it up to a lack of knowledge of this single piece stick, or a design that resonates with people’s expectation of expensive.
-Either way, the 2017 DeMarini ONE was the surprise pick of the most expensive looking bat contest.
+Either way, the 2017 DeMarini One was the surprise pick of the most expensive looking bat contest.

 We review the 2017 Voodoo One here.

-Other Notables & The Editors Pick
+Other Notables & The Editor’s Pick

 The 2017 DeMarini Voodoo Balanced, like its heavy-set brother the Voodoo Insane, also made the top of the list.
 No surprise considering the sleek design and well-known brand name.
 (See our review on the Voodoo Balanced here).